 BY SOFO ARCHON

-Just the other day I saw an interesting meme.
-It showed a man building a cage around himself.
-And on top of it, the following was written:
+Just the other day, I came across an interesting meme.
+It showed a man building a cage around himself, with the caption above it reading:

 “The expectations of others were the bars I used for my own cage.”

-The meme reminded me of a situation many people — perhaps yourself included — find themselves in: trying to please others, while harming themselves in the process.
+The meme reminded me of a situation many people—perhaps yourself included—often find themselves in: trying to please others while harming themselves in the process.

-There’s a term to describe that kind of behavior: it’s called people-pleasing, and it usually starts in our early childhood.
+There’s a term for that kind of behavior—it’s called people-pleasing, and it usually begins in early childhood.

 Where People-Pleasing Comes From

-When we were children, we had certain needs, primarily to be protected and provided for.
-But sadly, many of us grew up in an unsafe, unstable or abusive environment that made us experience a lot of stress and suffering.
+When we were children, we had some basic human needs—chief among them the need to be protected and provided for.
+Unfortunately, many of us grew up in unsafe, unstable, or even abusive environments that caused significant stress and suffering.

-To create a safer environment, we learned to please the people closest to us, such as our parents and siblings.
-Therefore, people-pleasing can be seen as a trauma response, an adaptive coping mechanism that serves a tremendously important reason: to help us deal with situations our well-being or survival depends on.
+To create a sense of safety, we learned to please the people closest to us—our parents, siblings, or caregivers.
+In this sense, people-pleasing can be understood as a trauma response: an adaptive coping mechanism that served a crucial purpose—helping us navigate situations where our well-being, or even our survival, depended on it.

-But here’s the problem: even now as adults, many of us still engage in this behavioral pattern, when we don’t really need to.
-People-pleasing has become our second nature, and, whether we realize it or not, it is negatively affecting our lives.
+But here’s the problem: as adults, many of us continue to engage in this behavioral pattern, even though it no longer serves us.
+People-pleasing has become second nature, and whether we realize it or not, it’s taking a toll on our lives.

 The Most Common Habits of People Pleasers

-Before we see what the negative effects of people-pleasing are, let’s first have a look at some common behavioral and psychological habits of people pleasers:
+Before we explore the negative effects of people-pleasing, let’s first look at some common behavioral and psychological habits of people-pleasers:

 - Saying “yes” when they want to say “no”